 The shapes of bottles adapted to different needs and requirements, some of which even became characteristic for some wine-growing regions.
 The bottle consists of a neck, a “shoulder” or a passage of the neck to the body, body, and bottom.
 The bottles are divided into five basic shapes:

-– Bordeaux bottles for wine or “Bordeaux” are one of the two most common forms of wine bottles.
+“Bordeaux” is one of the two most common forms of wine bottles.
 Its name comes from the name of the French city of Bordeaux and is suitable for red and white wines.
 You will get to know it through the cylindrical body and short neck, and the fast transition between the neck and the body enables control of the possible sediment in the wine.
-The bottles for wine can be of all colors, but they are usually dark green for red wine, but they can also be transparent for white and rosé.
-The most common volumes are 0.375 l, 0.75 l, 1 l and 1.5 l (magnum).
+The bottles of wine can be of all colors, but they are usually dark green for red wine, but they can also be transparent for white and rosé.
+The most common volumes are 0.375 l, 0.75 l, 1 l, and 1.5 l (magnum).

-– Burgundy bottles or “Burgundy” are another very common form, and its most notable feature is the long passage of the neck into the body of the bottle.
+“Burgundy” is another very common form, and its most notable feature is the long passage of the neck into the body of the bottle.
 This accentuates the curves, but on the other hand, it offers less suitable space for the label.
 Burgundy is a traditional form of the French province of Burgundy.
 The bottles are of all colors.
-All wines are proper for this type – white, red and orange wines and rosé.
+All wines are proper for this type – white, red, and orange wines and rosé.
 Burgundians also have different volumes.
-The classic is 0.75 l, the others are 0.375 l, 1 l and 1.5 l (magnum).
+The classic is 0.75 l, the others are 0.375 l, 1 l, and 1.5 l (magnum).

-– Rhine bottles for wine are less common.
+This type is less common.
 It is higher and narrower, and the passage of the neck into the body is made similar to that of Burgundy.
-Root bottles originate in Germany, more precisely from the Rhine, despite its less common use, its form is known all over the world.
+Root bottles originate in Germany, more precisely from the Rhine, despite their less common use, its form is known all over the world.
 The bottles for wine are usually brown or green, and the most common sizes are 0.375 l, 0.75 l, and 1 l.

-– Alsatian bottles for wine are also called flute.
+Alsatian Bottles for wine are also called flutes.
 It originates from the French province of Alsace.
-It has a slim and sleek design, while the colors of glass and volume are similar to that of a Rhine bottle, i.e. brown and green, and 0.375 l, 0.75 l and 1 l of volume.
+It has a slim and sleek design, while the colors of glass and volume are similar to that of a Rhine bottle, i.e. brown and green, and 0.375 l, 0.75 l, and 1 l of volume.

-Another interesting feature of champagne bottles is the variety of size or volumes and the typical names of each of them.
+Another interesting feature of champagne bottles is the variety of sizes or volumes and the typical names of each of them.
 The most famous is undoubtedly a bottle with a volume of 0.75 l, which we call Bouteille, and from this name, we also created the name “bottle”.
-Other sizes include Quart (18.75 cl), Demie (37.50 cl), Magnum (1.5 l), Jeraboam or Double Magnum (3 l), Rehoboam (4.5 l), Mathusalem (6 l) Salmanazar (9 l), Balthazar (12 l) and Nabuchodonosor (15 l).
+Other sizes include Quart (18.75 cl), Demie (37.50 cl), Magnum (1.5 l), Jeroboam or Double-Magnum (3 l), Rehoboam (4.5 l), Mathusalem (6 l) Salmanazar (9 l), Balthazar (12 l) and Nabuchodonosor (15 l).